Autumn & Spring Season Conductor 2022/2023 - Paul Ingram

 Paul Ingram studied at the Universities of Southampton and Leicester, reading Music and Management respectively.
 He began conducting in 1995, working with the orchestras of Southampton University.
 In 1997, Paul founded the Southampton University Sinfonietta and remained Music Director until 2004.

 In 1999, he reached the final of the British Reserve Insurance Conducting Competition and has been Music Director of Southampton Concert Orchestra since 2001.
-Paul was Principal Conductor of Per Piacere from 2007 to 2017 and in 2018 was appointed Principal Guest Conductor of the professional chamber orchestra, Nova Foresta Classical Players.
+Paul was Principal Conductor of Per Piacere from 2007 to 2017 and has recently been appointed Principal Guest Conductor of the professional chamber orchestra, Nova Foresta Classical Players.

-Assistant Music Director 2022/2023 – Alex Hanks
+Assistant Music Director 2022-2023

 Alex is a third year Music student conducting under Robin Browning and violin under Caroline Balding.
 He has been playing violin since he was six years old and has been in orchestra and chamber groups for all of his school and university life.
 Alex is also a member of the University Symphony Orchestra and is frequently involved in music department projects and concerts, as well as chamber groups and student projects.

-Assistant Music Director 2021/2022 – Kenneth Leung
+Assistant Music Director 2021-2022

 Kenneth recently finished his masters studying Acoustical Engineering and has previously done many of the undergraduate music modules.
 Before taking his conducting skills further in his second year of undergraduate study, he also conducted with various other music-societies including the university jazz band.
 Ken is also a dedicated instrumentalist, and wonderfully plays both the piano and trombone: he has particularly enjoyed playing repertoire such as Tchaikovsky’s 1812 Overture and Beethoven’s 9th Symphony.

-Spring Season Conductor – Orlando Jopling
+2020 Spring Season Conductor

 Orlando Jopling works for the Royal Opera House and Royal Ballet as guest music staff, and is Associate Conductor of English National Ballet, conducting performances at the Coliseum, Sadler’s Wells, Royal Albert Hall and on tour in the UK and abroad.